 Here’s how I overcame my fear of going back to school.

 Education is an investment.
 Some companies offer tuition reimbursement to their employees.
 Some people will go their own route and pay the cost on their own.
 Either way, you need to research the degree or certification and learn the best way to move forward with your education.
 Your career development is ultimately up to you.

-I searched on the Project Management Institute site for all of the requirements, tools and information I needed to get started.
-My research helped me eliminate the unnecessary costs and helped focus me in the right direction as I got started.
+I searched on the Project Management Institute site for all of the requirements, tools, and information I needed to get started.
+My research helped me eliminate unnecessary costs and helped focus me in the right direction as I got started.

 For me, I found LinkedIn Learning to be an excellent tool for my PMP certification.
 The cost was pretty low for a premium account and the premium account gives you access to the LinkedIn Learning videos.

 Research is like a friend that will help guide you.
 Explore, learn and then decide the best course of action based on your research.
 People and resources will appear at the right time when you stay curious and keep exploring.